minotaur142/Impute-NAs-Better/README.md

 1. Using available columns per row to create a bagged model
 2. Applying that model to non-NA rows to find distribution of residuals
-3. Impute value by adding a random residual from to the model's output
+3. Imputing values by adding a random residual from to the model's output

 This imputer is an implementation of a technique described in the following paper: